nvflare.app_opt.pt.recipes package

 The recipe configures: - A federated job with an initial model to evaluate - EvalController for coordinating federated evaluation across clients - Script runners for client-side evaluation execution

-• eval_args – Command line arguments to pass to the evaluation script.
-Defaults to “”.
+eval_args – Command line arguments to pass to the evaluation script.
+The string is stored in the job definition and must not contain actual secret values; see

-• per_site_config – Per-site configuration for the evaluation job.
-Dictionary mapping site names to configuration dicts.
+set_per_site_config(recipe, config)immediately after construction.
 Each config dict can contain optional overrides: eval_script, eval_args, launch_external_process, command, server_expected_format.
+Values are stored in the job definition and must not contain actual secret values.
 If not provided, the same configuration will be used for all clients.
 Defaults to None.

 Example